f18-os/file-transfer-adavilamurra/file-transfer-lab/server/README.md

         * If an error message is found, then the file was not found and the connection must be closed.
         * Print every message received.
         * Print a success message is the entire file was received correctly.
+	* For now, the GET works only with the last client.

     The server allows connection for multiple clients, so after connecting with the first client, it will start looking to accept connections.
 The first client will let the server know how many other clients there are, and the server will look to make that many connections.
-    The way the server does this is by using forking.
+    The way the server does this is by using multithreading.